Scott Disick’s Ex-Girlfriend Speaks Out On Rumored Feud With Sofia Richie

 Scott Disick’s ex-girlfriend, Chloe Bartoli, is opening up about her rumored feud with Disick’s current girlfriend, Sofia Richie.
 The two women who were once friends, reportedly put a rift in their relationship when Sofia began dating Scott.

-According to a June 7 report by Us Weekly Magazine, Chloe Bartoli says that everything between she and Sofia Richie is just fine.
+According to a June 7 report by Us Weekly Magazine, Chloe Bartoli says that everything between her and Sofia Richie is just fine.
 Bartoli spoke out about her relationship with Richie during the RDxCaliGirls by Chloe Bartoli for Rocket Dog Launch Party at sbe’s Doheny Room in West Hollywood on Thursday.
 “Me and Sofia are cool We have no bad blood at all,” Bartoli stated.

 As many fans may remember, Chloe Bartoli is the woman that Scott Disick was seen partying with just before his split with Kourtney Kardashian back in 2015.
-After paparazzi snapped photos of Scott and Chloe snuggling up together, Kourtney decided to end the 9-year relationship, which had been on the rocks for years.
+After paparazzi snapped photos of Scott and Chloe snuggling up together, Kourtney decided to end the nine-year relationship, which had been on the rocks for years.
 Scott and Kourtney share thee children together, son Mason, 8, daughter Penelope, 5, and son Reign, 3.

 When Scott Disick began seeing Sofia Richie in 2017, things reportedly got a bit heated between her and Chloe Bartoli.
 The women unfollowed each other on Instagram, and sources revealed that things were a “mess” between them.